nchucvml/CSFT/datasets/ADL/Spleen/inflammation/img.md

-Put inflammaion of Spleen images into this directory.
+Put inflammation of Spleen images into this directory.